a2geek/libvirt-bosh-cpi/README.md

 Most definitely a work in progress.
 Unable to stand up a BOSH Director at this time!

 Known TODOs:
+* Need to pull in commit that fixes the [read-only](https://github.com/diskfs/go-diskfs/issues/20) bug.
 * Agent configuration needs to be setup.
 Working on setting up a configuration disk, currently hardcoded to the [OpenStack settings](https://github.com/cloudfoundry/bosh-linux-stemcell-builder/blob/master/stemcell_builder/stages/bosh_openstack_agent_settings/apply.sh):
   ```
   {